2023 Most Popular Public Health Bachelor's Degree Schools

 On average, public health graduates from UW Seattle take out $17,500 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $383.

-East Carolina University did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #13 on the list.
-Located in the small city of Greenville, ECU is a public school with a fairly large student population.
+East Carolina University landed the #13 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
+Located in the city of Greenville, ECU is a public college with a very large student population.

 Women make up 83% of the public health majors at the school.